sambadregmi/sambadregmi.github.io/_publications/2009-10-01-paper-title-number-1.md

 date: 2020-03-06
 venue: 'ASME Journal of Mechanisms and Robotics '
 paperurl: 'https://doi.org/10.1115/1.4045688'
-citation: 'Sambad Regmi, and Yun Seong Song.
-(2020). &quot;Design Methodology for Robotic Manipulator for Overground Physical Interaction Tasks&quot; <i>ASME Journal of Mechanisms and Robotics</i>.
-12(4).'
+citation: 'Sambad Regmi, and Yun Seong Song (2020), &quot;Design Methodology for Robotic Manipulator for Overground Physical Interaction Tasks&quot; <i>ASME Journal of Mechanisms and Robotics</i>, 12(4): 041002.'
 ---
 This paper is about the number 1.
 The number 2 is left for future work.